sodekirk/SO6502/firmware/Forth/README.md

+# SO6502 Port of Tali Forth 2
+This is a port of Tali Forth 2 for the SO6502 SBC.

+Porting Tali Forth 2 is fairly straightforward and well documented.
+Follow the instructions to create a platform file for your computer in the platform directory.

+The README from the Tali Forth distribution follows.

 # Tali Forth 2 for the 65c02
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: (Tali Forth 1 ) 19.
 Jan 2014